-Cabinet considered the draft Scrutiny Review findings and proposed actions at their meeting on the 8th October 2020 and approved the Scrutiny Review Report, including recommendations and draft action plan, for consideration at a scrutiny member workshop and by the four Improvement and Scrutiny Committees (special combined I&S meeting for Resources, Health and Places on the 3rd November and the People I&S Committee on the 4th November) and Governance, Ethics and Standards Committee (22nd October).
+Cabinet considered and approved the Scrutiny Review findings and proposed actions at their meeting on the 19th November.
+They also considered the draft report and draft action plan on the 8th October 2020 and commended them for consideration at a scrutiny member workshop and by the four Improvement and Scrutiny Committees (special combined I&S meeting for Resources, Health and Places on the 3rd November and the People I&S Committee on the 4th November) and Governance, Ethics and Standards Committee (22nd October).
 Cabinet noted that this review commenced a programme of continuous review and development of scrutiny at Derbyshire County Council.